sja-thedude/book-an-appointment-backend/README.md

 Additional description about the project and its features.

+The credits of the design of the website goes to [Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).

 ## Learning objectives

 - Apply technical knowledge and skills gained in previous modules in a complex project.